zuozhenggh/learning-library/data-management-library/goldengate/veridata-install-connections/ggv-reports/ggv-reports.md

     * Lab: Environment Setup
     * Lab: Initialize Environment
 * The following are required to complete this lab:
     * Oracle GoldenGate Veridata installed
-  * Groups and Compare Pairs have been created as described in Lab 4
+    * Groups and Compare Pairs have been created as described in Lab: Create Groups, Compare Pairs, Jobs, and Run Jobs
-  * Jobs have been created and executed as described in Lab 4
+    * Jobs have been created and executed as described in Lab: Create Groups, Compare Pairs, Jobs, and Run Jobs

 ## **STEP 1:** View a Report